penguineo/blog/content/posts/Development-Tools/Code-Editor/lsp.md

 +++
-title = 'How Does Your Code Editor Knows Your Language Better Than You Could?' description = 'Explore how your code editor uses features like syntax highlighting, code completion, linting, and debugging to enhance coding efficiency and streamline workflows.
-These tools boost productivity, letting you focus on problem-solving instead of language details.' date = 2024-09-30T20:18:38+05:30 draft = false categories= ['Tech Tutorials', 'Software Development'] tags= ['LSP', 'Coding', 'Snippets','Tools', 'Productivity'] [cover]
+title = "How Does Your Code Editor Knows Your Language Better Than You Could?" description = "Explore how your code editor uses features like syntax highlighting, code completion, linting, and debugging to enhance coding efficiency and streamline workflows.
+These tools boost productivity, letting you focus on problem-solving instead of language details." date = 2024-09-30T20:18:38+05:30 draft = false categories= ["Development Tools","Code Editor"] tags= ["LSP", "Introduction"]
+[cover]
 +++